Why Do I Keep Tripping? 4 Rookie Mistakes Jump Rope Beginners Make (And How to Fix Them)

 But while you may think you have no rhythm or coordination, it is very likely that you're making some of the most common mistakes we see every single day.

-If you are a beginner or you're just having a difficult time getting started with your jump rope training, then I need you to read this post.
+If you are a beginner or you're just having a difficult time getting started with your jump rope training, then you need to read this post.
 Seriously.
-As tempting as it is to just throw in the towel and hang up your ropes, I know you're not a quitter.
+As tempting as it is to just throw in the towel and hang up your ropes, we know you're not a quitter.

 If you're ready to finally break through the barrier, let's dig into the four common jump rope mistakes beginners make.